dr-leo/intake_sdmx/doc/index.rst

 :mod:`intake_sdmx` can be used to:

 - explore the dataflows  from about 20 :doc:`data providers <sources>` such as the World Bank, BIS, ILO, ECB,
-  Eurostat, OECD, UNICEF and United Nations through the intake API and GUI;
+  Eurostat,  UNICEF and United Nations through the intake API and GUI;
 - export data sets as pandas Series or DataFrame
 - expose virtually all pandaSDMX features through the convenient intake API
 - store and distribute metadata packages on   data sets  as declarative YAML or conda packages